-I want to thank the hard working, professional, dedicated public service employees who work every day to advance Newfoundland and Labrador.
+I want to thank the hard-working, professional, dedicated public service employees who work every day to advance Newfoundland and Labrador.

-Today, I stand to say we have made much progress.
+S. COADY: Today, I stand to say we have made much progress.
 We all want to make the best life for ourselves and our family, to leave a stronger, better place for our children and grandchildren.
 Under the leadership of Premier Furey we have done what many said was impossible.
-We have lowered the net debt - forecast to be \$17.1 billion in last year's budget with effort, focus and solid leadership it is now \$15.7 billion - a \$1.4 billion decrease.
-Our deficit has turned to surplus for 2022-23 with an achievement of return to balance earlier than forecast.
-As well your government supported you with over half a billion dollars in cost of living measures.
+We have lowered the net debt - forecast to be \$17.1 billion in last year's budget with effort, focus, and solid leadership it is now \$15.7 billion - a \$1.4 billion decrease.

+S. COADY: Our deficit has turned to surplus for '22-'23, with an achievement of return of balance earlier than forecast.
+As well your government has supported you with over half a billion dollars in cost-of-living measures.
 And, we started a Future Fund.
-Taking non-renewable resources revenue and putting money away for the future.
+Taking non-renewable resource revenues and putting money away for the future.